 Let me make perfectly clear that he did nothing wrong in accordance with how we conduct our relationship.
 Everything that happened had been discussed and okayed.
 The girl in question was aware of the situation and I knew that there was a distinct likelihood of a sexual encounter beforehand.
 But it didn’t stop my instinctive reaction.

 She’s like me.
 Or at least like I was, before I stopped working to have kids.
 No doubt slim…with no stretch marks, no post breast feed tits and still achieving success in her profession.

 I said ‘Honestly I feel half okay and half not okay.
 I mean it’s great to know that you had fun and talked about the kids and me and stuff.
 How did she feel about it?’

 ‘As far as I could tell she felt fine.
 But if you are wobbly we need to talk more.
 I welcome that.
 Part of growth and us developing together.
 I love you. ‘ he said.

-Deep deep down, I fear abandonment which will reinforce the lie that rings like truth in my ears that I am inherently, and personally, shameful and unlovable.
+Deep, deep down, I still fear abandonment which will reinforce the lie that rings like truth in my ears that I am inherently, and personally, shameful and unlovable.
 Since having kids, I no longer match up to the successful slim business woman I once was.
 My priorities, life and values have changed.
 But society’s has not and try as I might, it is difficult not to care.
+A stay-at-home Mum with a wobbly belly is not a good look for me.
 Our codependent shame ridden society has driven our need for monogamy; much of it due to our inability to measure up to the youth-worshipping, linear-achievement standards glorified by much of the western world.
-Thankfully on most days, I don’t need monogamy to know that I am lovable and on no days do I want monogamy as a security blanket to know that I will not be abandoned.
-But I must practice that thinking.
-Because practice makes perfect.